 Helping you make sense of the market and the current economy

-As of June 22nd, the stock market is down a mere 4% YTD, hard to imagine given everything that is going on in the world.
-Most individual investors are understandably questioning the behavior of the markets: How can that be and will it continue?
-What effects has the pandemic had on the overall economy?
+Most individual investors are understandably wondering what effects the pandemic has had on the overall economy?
 What should we watch to understand how investments may be affected in the future?
 Given the number of factors that play into the economy and the stock market, there is no way to know with certainty what the short-term affects will be on investments.
 Yet an informed advisor can discuss with you the factors at play and tailor a plan to your specific concerns and goals.